okurman/HOT/README.md

 ### Getting started

-Processed data are available in the Zenodo repository (https://zenodo.org/records/7845121).
+Processed data and source files are available in the Zenodo repository (https://zenodo.org/records/10251023).
-Download and extract to the `data/src_files` directory
+Download the file `supplemental_files.tar.gz` and extract its content to the `data/src_files` directory

 Create a python virtual environment and set up the running environment: \
 ```